Wisambebar1/golf_card_project/README.md

 clubs,hearts,spades,diamonds
 # values
 ace=1,numbers from 2 to 10 is equal  to the face number (2 card = 2) except 7 which is equal to 0, jack=-1, queen=12,
-king=13, every exact pair of cards is equal to 0
+king=13, every exact pair of cards is equal to 0.
+# steps
+step 1:Create a new repository and set up the project structure,create a new js file and a readme.md. step 2:implement game logic,create a deck constructor function,same for card. in addition we will be implementing the following methods:shuffle,deal,draw,discard, we will use loop to handle player turns.